 There was a large stag - a red-coated deer - that roamed through the hills of Rome.
 No one ever came near it or tried to capture or kill it.
-It was protected by Caesar and all were forbidden to disturb it.
+Caesar protected it, and all were forbidden to disturb it.
 On its sides were the words, “Touch me not!
 I belong to Caesar.”
-It was a sign of ownership and no one dared to harm or hurt that animal.
+It was a sign of ownership, and no one dared to harm or hurt that animal.

 There is a far more important statement about ownership in Psalm 105.
 It is a statement about those who belong to God: “Do not touch My anointed ones.”

 Sometimes the words of God are overlooked by the children of God.
 This verse is a good example of an “overlooked” rule by the Lord.
 Few of us will admit to having never spoken evil of a fellow Christian.
 But...

 We often listen carefully while one “saint” criticizes or condemns another “saint.”
 We carefully listen to every detail when a fellow church member ridicules or runs down the person who sits next to us during the worship service.
 We do not see “for whom Christ died” on the forehead of someone whose marriage is falling apart - so we anxiously listen to the sordid details of an unfaithful spouse.
 We blame others for “bad parenting skills” when their children become addicts rather than grieve with them over their loss.
 We carelessly pass on rumors about the honesty of someone who has more than we do.
 The tongue can easily become a weapon of wickedness and ultimately destroy “the Lord’s anointed ones.”